New Relationships and ADHD/ODD - Survival Story

 Difficulties

 I am not saying this is not frustrating for birth parents as well, but step parents don't have the same bonds of responsibility.
-Their bond is forged through the birth parent, and the constant repetition, coupled with the little to no immediate response is a continual and seemingly unending source of stress.
+Their bond is forged through the birth parent, and the constant repetition, coupled with little or no immediate response is a continual and seemingly unending source of stress.

 Support